 Instructor: Geoff Hagopian

-This is a first course centered on the study of rates of change and values that accumulate at variable rates, especially as relates to doing computations with infinite and infinitesimal quantities.
+This is a first course centered on the study of rates of change and values that accumulate at variable rates.
 The concept of limiting values is used develop the idea of instantaneous rates of change and methods for computing derivative functions, especially for polynomial, rational, algebraic, trigonometric, exponential and logarithmic functions.
 Finally, the concept of the integral is connected with the concept of the derivative through the fundamental theorem of calculus.

 Math/Science Study Center in Math 4 --computers and tutor.

-You are required to access computer algebra systems and have a scientific calculator of some sort, though this is mostly for the purposes of study.
+You are required to obtain a graphing calculator of some sort, though this is mostly for the purposes of study.
 Calculators are not allowed on many exams.

 Much of the course is centered around applying these definitions and theorem by solving problems.
 The basic outline for general problem solving devised by Polya is a four step program: